Friday, October 13, 6pm at Copperfield’s Books | no admission charge |

 Charged Particles is a trio that crosses stylistic boundaries and blends diverse traditions to create engaging new sounds.
-The group is Murray Low, a keyboard wizard with dazzling Latin-jazz technique and imaginative improvisational skills, along with Aaron Germain playing inventive and sophisticated acoustic and electric bassist and fiery drummer Jon Krosnick.
+Fiery drummer Jon Krosnick is joined by Murray Low, a keyboard wizard with dazzling Latin-jazz technique and imaginative improvisational skills, and Aaron Germain, an inventive and sophisticated acoustic and electric bassist.

 Our Emerging Artist will be pianist Christina Galisatus.
 Christina began playing classical piano at age five and has competed at a number of piano competitions throughout California.
 She also plays French horn and toured throughout England, France, Spain, China, Germany, and the Czech Republic as principal horn of the Peninsula Youth Orchestra.
 It wasn’t until high school that Christina began to study jazz, largely influenced by her father, Michael Galisatus, a jazz trumpeter and educator.
 She is currently a student at Stanford University pursuing a double major in Music and Symbolic Systems, and performs with both the Stanford Jazz Orchestra and the Stanford Afro-Latin Jazz Ensemble.